PBL-Archive/excitepiano-vb.net/README.md

 # ExcitePiano

-This was done in 2016 and recently minor midifications were done.
+This was done in 2016 and recently minor modifications were done.

 ExcitePiano is a simple Piano Player based on .NET 4 Framework.